 Connecting wildlife habitat in the Cascades

-Through our I-90 Wildlife Corridor Campaign and the I-90 Wildlife Bridges Coalition (of which we are the administering organization) and by working with the Washington Department of Transportation (WSDOT), elected officials and our community allies, we’re focusing on making a critical 15-mile stretch of freeway safer for both people and wildlife.
+Through our I-90 Wildlife Corridor Campaign and the I-90 Wildlife Bridges Coalition (of which we are the administering organization and fiscal sponsor), and by working with the Washington Department of Transportation (WSDOT), elected officials and our community allies, we’re focusing on making a critical 15-mile stretch of freeway safer for both people and wildlife.

 Four large wildlife undercrossings are already completed and in use by animals big and small.
 Four more crossings are currently under construction, including the first of two planned wildlife overcrossings or “bridges”.
 Culverts are also being expanded for fish passage and smaller wildlife species.